 Upon approval by the Committee the rider will be issued with an EA Exemption Card for use in dressage competitions run under EA National Rules only.
-Exemption cards for compensatory aids will not apply to Young Horse competitions.
 Test calling in young Horse competitions will be permitted for riders with the appropriate exemption card.